-Matter to be dealt Licensing Licensing Sub Officers

-with Committee Committee

-Application for If a police objection If no objection made

-personal licence

-Application for a All cases

-personal licence with

-unspent convictions

-Application for If a relevant If no relevant

-premises representation made representation made

-licence/club and not withdrawn or representation

-premises certificate withdrawn

-Application for If a relevant If no relevant

-provisional statement representation made representation made

-and not withdrawn or representation

-withdrawn

-Application to vary If a relevant If no relevant

-premises representation made representation made

-licence/club and not withdrawn or representation

-premises certificate withdrawn

-Application to vary If a police objection All other cases

-designated premises

-supervisor

-Application for a All cases

-minor variation

-Application to vary a If police obje ction All other cases

-licence on a

-community premises

-to include alternative

-licence condition

-Request to be All cases

-removed as

-designated premises

-supervisor

-Application for If a police ob jection All other cases

-transfer of premises

-licence

-Application for If a police ob jection All other cases

-interim authorities

-Application to review All cases

-premises

-licence/club

-premises certificate

-Decision on whether All cases

-a complaint is

-irrelevant frivolous

-vexatious etc.

-Determination of a In all cases it not

-police or withdrawn.

-environmental health

-objection to a

-temporary event

-notice

-Suspension of All Cases

-licences following

-non-payment of

-annual fees
+Matter to be dealt with Licensing Committee Licensing Sub Committee Officers Application for personal licence If a police objection If no objection made Application for a personal licence with unspent convictions All cases Application for premises licence/club premises certificate If a relevant representation made and not withdrawn If no relevant representation made or representation withdrawn Application for provisional statement If a relevant representation made and not withdrawn If no relevant representation made or representation withdrawn Application to vary premises licence/club premises certificate If a relevant representation made and not withdrawn If no relevant representation made or representation withdrawn Application to vary designated premises supervisor If a police objection All other cases Application for a minor variation All cases Application to vary a licence on a community premises to include alternative licence condition If police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a police objection All other cases Application for interim authorities If a police objection All other cases Application to review premises licence/club premises certificate All cases Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases Determination of a police or environmental health objection to a temporary event notice In all cases if not withdrawn.
+Suspension of licences following non-payment of annual fees All Cases